mdavismcd/TIL/Markdown/collapsable_markdown.md

 # Today I Learned . . .

 How to insert collapsable text, including `code`, in Markdown.
-While I promise myself not to go all out with this, I plan to use in longer files.
+While I promise myself not to go all out with this, I plan to use it in longer files.

 ## How to structure